adlnet/xAPI-Spec/xAPI-Communication.md

 of Statements which contain only attachment Objects with a populated fileUrl.

-__Note:__ There is no requirement that Statement batches using the mime/multipart format contain attachments.
+__Note:__ There is no requirement that Statement batches using the mime/multipart format contain Attachments.

-###### Learning Record Producer Requirements
+###### Learning Record Provider Requirements

-* A Learning Record Producer MAY send Statements with attachments as described above.
+* A Learning Record Provider MAY send Statements with Attachments as described above.
-* A Learning Record Producer MAY send multiple Statements where some or all have attachments if using "POST".
+* A Learning Record Provider MAY send multiple Statements where some or all have Attachments if using "POST".
-* A Learning Record Producer MAY send batches of type "application/json" where every attachment Object has a fileUrl, ignoring all requirements based on the "multipart/mixed" format.
+* A Learning Record Provider MAY send batches of type "application/json" where every attachment Object has a fileUrl, ignoring all requirements based on the "multipart/mixed" format.
-* A Learning Record Producer SHOULD use SHA-256, SHA-384, or SHA-512  to populate the "sha2" property.
+* A Learning Record Provider SHOULD use SHA-256, SHA-384, or SHA-512  to populate the "sha2" property.

 ###### File URL
 The File URL is intended to provide a location from which the attachment can be received.